neverlee/hashvector/README.md

 The int64 vector and float64 vector is not compatible, so you should not use `***iv` and `***fv` api at the same item.

 ## example
+Compile this module, just run `make`.
+You can get the hashvector.so.
 ```
 # redis-cli
+127.0.0.1:6379> module load /path/to/hashvector.so
+OK
 127.0.0.1:6379> hincrbyiv grade andy 10 10 1
 OK
 127.0.0.1:6379> hgetiv grade andy